Live your life in an open, ready to receive way. If you’re not feeling the rain, you’re not living. Get out there and experience this life!

-The above quote is one that I love because I think that it is a statement about one’s attitude.
+The above quote is one that I love because it is a statement about one’s attitude with daily living.
 It is a commentary about what you want and what you are willing to experience to get there.
 What gratitude you are able to feel along the way and how vulnerable you are willing to be.

 As I’m writing this, the song “Wait For It” from Hamilton is running through my head.

 “We laugh and we cry

 I’m willing to wait for it.”